Case Interview Practice

 Industry-specific pitfalls

-Non-profit case interviews can present unique challenges.
+Non-profit organizations often face unique challenges.
 Be aware of these common pitfalls:

 Metrics that matter

-In the non-profit sector, specific metrics are crucial for evaluating success.
-Focus on:
+In the non-profit sector, certain metrics are vital for evaluating success:

 • Volunteer engagement levels.